ipedro/Inspector/README.md

     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {

         #if DEBUG
-        // Make your class the Inspector delegate when returning a scene Inspector.delegate = self
+        // Make your class the Inspector's host when launching with options Inspector.host = self
         #endif

         return true